 - You might feel you’ve lost your independence and your privacy.

 - There may not be much choice in your area, so you could end up having to compromise.
-For example, you might want a home which accepts pets and be unable to find one.
+For example, you might want a home that accepts pets and be unable to find one.

 - The ongoing cost of staying in a care home can be very high, although you may be eligible for funding from your local council.
 See Paying for care in a care home for more information.